lychhayly/ULAPPH-Cloud-Desktop/README.md

 Use Cases (Developers)
 ---------
 - Run a low-cost cloud desktop server which serves a web server and an online web desktop (webtop)
-- Develop Golang applications by modifying the single Golang code (see main.go)
+- Develop Golang applications using Golang (see main.go)
+- Develop progressive web apps (see /static/pwa/)
-- Serve Javascript/HTML/CSS static pages (see /static folder)
+- Develop Javascript/HTML/CSS static pages (see /static folder)
-- Develop online applications in Golang or Javascript
 - Serve REST API endpoints (i.e., IOT application)
 - Run cron jobs, scrape webpages, real-time notifications, etc
 - Learn how Golang can be used as backend and also serve front-end UIs
 - Can be used as public web server with customizable themes
+- Uses Google Cloud Shell for development (no need to install local IDEs or tools)

 Use Cases (Users)
 ---------